Table 15. Auditory Late Effects

 |Educational accommodations (e.g., preferential classroom seating, FM amplification system, etc.)

 Orbital and Optic

-Orbital complications are common following radiation therapy for retinoblastoma, childhood head and neck sarcomas, and CNS tumors, and as part of total-body irradiation (TBI).
+Orbital complications are common after radiation therapy for retinoblastoma, childhood head and neck sarcomas, and CNS tumors, and as part of total-body irradiation (TBI).

 For survivors of retinoblastoma, a small orbital volume may result from either enucleation or radiation therapy.
 Age younger than 1 year may increase risk, but this is not consistent across studies.[15,16] Progress has been made in the management of retinoblastoma with better enucleation implants, intravenous chemoreduction, and intra-arterial chemotherapy in addition to thermotherapy, cryotherapy, and plaque radiation.
 Longer follow-up is needed to assess the impact on vision in patients undergoing these treatment modalities.[15,17,18,19] Previously, tumors located near the macula and fovea were associated with an increased risk of complications leading to visual loss, although treatment of these tumors with foveal laser ablation has shown promise in preserving vision.[19,20,21,22,23,24,25] (Refer to the PDQ summary on Retinoblastoma Treatment for more information on the treatment of retinoblastoma.)